alrra/dotfiles/src/vim/vim/pack/minpac/start/rainbow_levels.vim/README.md

 * [Ingo Karkat][inkarkat] for identifying and **fixing** several issues present on the initial implementation.

-## Where to get help

-Join the chat at <https://gitter.im/thiagoalessio/rainbow_levels.vim>

 ## Bugs

 Please report any bugs you may find on the GitHub issue tracker: